Blog

 3. Supporting the Circular Economy:

-4. Providing a Scalable Solution:
+4. Scalable Global Solution:

 One of the key benefits of the BAETA technology is its scalability.
 The process used to create BAETA is relatively simple and can be applied to large quantities of plastic waste.
 This makes it a potentially extensive solution for both plastic pollution and carbon capture on a global scale.

-The Biggest innovation for the climate challenge:
+The biggest innovation for the climate challenge:

+This discovery highlights the power of science to address multiple global crises with creative solutions.
 The idea of turning plastic waste into efficient CO₂ capture materials is more than just a scientific curiosity—it’s a real opportunity to fight climate change while cleaning up our planet.
 If scaled successfully, this technology could transform two major environmental threats into a powerful solution.

 Read more related articles> https://www.climatechallange.com/how-dna-research-unlocking-the-hidden-half-of-plants/